 Jonathan is a co-founder and managing partner of Boies Schiller Flexner.
 One of the most highly regarded commercial litigators and arbitration lawyers in the United States and overseas, he has served as lead counsel in numerous successful high-stakes, high-profile cases for clients including Barclays, Goldman Sachs, the New York Yankees, and the fantasy sports website DraftKings.
 Chambers USA called him “one of the premier international arbitration attorneys in the world” and Who’s Who Legal: Litigation said he is known for his “comprehensive advice which always takes the bigger picture into account.”

 Representative victories include winning dismissal of federal antitrust class action against the restaurant Eleven Madison Park in January 2019, the successful defense of DraftKings against attempts by state attorneys general to shut down its business operations in 2015 and 2016; successful prosecution of an international arbitration claim on behalf of OPAP in the Court of International Arbitration over the Greek state’s appropriation of valuable license rights in the Greek lottery; securing through trial $9 billion in assets for Barclays relating to the bank’s purchase of the Lehman Brothers brokerage business in the 2008 financial crisis; a 2014 arbitration award for Goldman Sachs that rejected claims of fraud by the co-founders of Marvell Technology Group; a 2013 dispute preventing the ticket reseller StubHub from opening a storefront near Yankee Stadium; and a settlement in January 2013 for the clothing magnate Tory Burch in an intellectual property dispute with her former partner and husband.
-He is currently leading the global defense of Barclays in lawsuits and class actions following the bank’s $453 million LIBOR settlement.
+He led the successful defense of Elite World and its subsidiaries, Supreme Model Management and The Society Management, in connection with the international model agency’s acquisition of two teams of managers from a rival agency, Wilhelmina, resulting in the dismissal of Wilhelmina’s lawsuit in New York state court.
+Jonathan is currently leading the global defense of Barclays in lawsuits and class actions following the bank’s $453 million LIBOR settlement.
 He is also defending Barclays in the ICE LIBOR antitrust class action filed in January 2019.

 Jonathan has tried cases before juries and judges in federal and state courts in the United States, and before arbitral tribunals worldwide including the ICC, the LCIA, and UNCITRAL.
 He has represented global corporations based in the United States, France, the Netherlands, Germany, Kuwait, and Singapore in complex commercial disputes against foreign sovereigns and companies.
 In addition to representing world-class clients, he has served as an arbitrator in ICC, UNCITRAL, AAA, and ad hoc arbitrations.
 He served as a member of a Tribunal of the ICC International Court of Arbitration in 2016 related to the failure of replacement steam generators that Mitsubishi supplied for the San Onofre Nuclear Generating Station in southern California.